-Hours p er session S2
+Hours per session

+S1 S2

-55.806G Issues in Archives Theory and
+Issues in Archives Theory and Practice n 40

-Practice 0 28
+U 42

-55.808G Research Methods in Archives 42 0
+55.808G Research Methods In Archives 42 0

 Master of Librarianship

 The conditions governing the award of the degree of Master of Librarianship by research and by formal course work are set out under Conditions for the Award of Higher Degrees later in this handbook.
 As the University's facilities are limited, admission may be competitive.